Internal Medicine (Large Animal)

-We work closely with other specialty services at the Veterinary Medical Center including Anesthesiology, Cardiology, Clinical Pathology and Diagnostic Laboratory, Dentistry, Dermatology, Medical Imaging, Integrative Medicine, Neurology, Nutrition, Oncology, Surgery and Theriogenology to provide comprehensive veterinary care for your animal.
+We work closely with other services at the Veterinary Medical Center including Anesthesiology, Cardiology, Clinical Pathology and Diagnostic Laboratory, Dentistry, Dermatology, Medical Imaging, Integrative Medicine, Neurology, Nutrition, Oncology, Surgery and Theriogenology to provide comprehensive veterinary care for your animal.

 Intensive care